Business Risk Factors

 The risks described below are identified by the Group based on information that the Group has obtained as of November 11, 2022, and involve inherent uncertainties, and, therefore, the actual results may differ.

 On June 2, 2022, the Company announced the Group Management Policy of harnessing the power of digital and data to contribute to the realization of carbon neutrality and circular economy under our basic commitment of “Committed to People, Committed to the Future.”
 In this Management Policy, the Group’s long-term vision aiming at maximizing the corporate value of the Group was made clear and the Group’s mid-to-long term target figures were announced.

 The target figures were formulated based on certain economic conditions, industrial trends and various assumptions and forecasts considered to be appropriate at the time of formulation.
 Whether the Group can achieve such target figures will be affected by many risks and issues including the matters described in “2.
-Business Risk Factors,” in 183rd Annual Securities Report, and the assumptions, etc. may change and, in such case, such target figures may not be realized and the business plan cannot be achieved as planned.
+Business Risk Factors,” in 183rd Annual Securities Report, updated by the Quarterly Securities Report for the Second Quarter of the 184th Fiscal Year, and the assumptions, etc. may change and, in such case, such target figures may not be realized, and the business plan cannot be achieved as planned.